-For more information about the superannuation contributions caps, refer to Super contributions - too much super can mean extra tax on our website at www.ato.gov.au
+For more information about the superannuation contributions caps, see Super contributions - too much super can mean extra tax on our website at www.ato.gov.au

-Under superannuation laws, ETPs and RBLs were abolished from 1 July 2007.
+Under superannuation laws, ETPs and RBLs (reasonable benefit limits) were abolished from 1 July 2007.

-For the 2006-07 and earlier years, exempt amounts that were taken to be ETPs (for small business individuals) or paid as ETPs (for companies and trusts) were not subject to tax in the hands of the individual unless they exceeded the recipient's reasonable benefit limit (RBL).
+For the 2006-07 and earlier years, exempt amounts that were taken to be ETPs (for small business individuals) or paid as ETPs (for companies and trusts) were not subject to tax in the hands of the individual unless they exceeded the recipient's RBL.